Unique home goods textile business locates to Newburgh N.Y.

 Gorgeous leather goods line from Hudson and Kings

 “I had visited when we moved up here different places and actually found a coat factory that was still making coats, so I thought some of those workers might still be here.”

 In August of 2015, Lan and her husband, Michael, bought a three-story building on Edwards and Renwick Street

 ” I needed space where I could live and also have warehousing, ” she explains.

 The building is amazing, with a wonderful view of the Hudson and gives Lan all the space to create that she could possibly need, as well as a properly vented basement where she can store things.

-In fact, her home goods line is named for Brooklyn, where she still has her condominium complex, since it is in Kings County, hence the “king” in Hudson and Kings, and it’s named for the Hudson River, which she has a view of from her marvelously renovated three story building.
+In fact, her unique home goods textile line is named for Brooklyn, where she still has her condominium complex, since it is in Kings County (hence the “king” in Hudson and Kings) and it’s named for the Hudson River, which she has a view of from her marvelously renovated three-storey building.

 Lan designs her products in Newburgh, and some assembly is done here as well, although the fabric is made in the far east.

 Access to a workforce